PostHog/posthog.com/contents/docs/tutorials/revenue.md

 To do so, you can set up a funnel with the following two events:

 1. `purchase` event or equivalent
-2. `purchase` event or equivalent filtered by `plan equals X` or equivalent properties
+2. `purchase` event or equivalent filtered by `plan equals 'X'` or equivalent properties

 This gives you the following view: